How to Manually Trigger an Event During Your Trip

 • FAQ: Surfsight Dash Cam

 Q. How can I change the date and time on my dash cam?
 A. The date and time are determined by the mobile network of the dash cam.
-You can not manually change the date or time.
+You cannot manually change the date or time.
 You can however change the format of the time in the Settings menu of the ...

 Standby mode preserves the battery life of the dash cam, and also tells fleet managers when the vehicle is moving, and when it isn't.
 This ability is helpful for tracking and protecting the vehicle and any property that may be inside it.
 The dash cam ...